microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 ### Builtin output

-The existing inline spir-v has limited support for adding a builtin output.
+The existing inline SPIR-V has limited support for adding a builtin output.
 This would have most of the same problems as declaring a builtin input.

-Existing extensions add new builtin outputs.
-To support adding builtin outputs from source, this proposal adds a new vk::ext_builtin_output attribute that applies to a function declaration providing an implicit definition which sets the value of the output to the provided parameter value.
+To support adding builtin outputs from source, this proposal adds a new `vk::ext_builtin_output attribute` that applies to a function declaration providing an implicit definition which sets the value of the output to the provided parameter value.

-For example, we could declare the `gl_FragStencilRefARB` builtin in a header file like this:
+For example, the `gl_FragStencilRefARB` builtin could be declared in a header file like this:

 ```